zTHiwin/HADES/README.md

 # Hiwin API Development Environmental System (HADES)

-HADES is a project directory system which makes use of batch files, cmake, make or visual studios,
+HADES is a project directory system which makes use of batch files, cmake, make, and mingw (or visual studios),
     in order to make, build and run your applications which include the HIwin Motion Controller (HIMC).
 For use with the Simulator, install the
     HIMC companion application iAStudio2.0.1 from:
 ```bash